UK-IPOP/mmi-parser-rs/README.md

 If you wish to use the mmi-parser crate in your application the easiest and most convenient method is to create an `MmiOutput` or `AaOutput` type by passing a string reference (most likely a single line of fielded MMI data from a file).
 The `parse_record()` function will decide which of these types the record belongs to and assemble the type for you. 😃

 Full API documentation can be found on [docs.rs](https://docs.rs/mmi-parser/latest/mmi_parser/).

+## Example Workflow

+For analytical purposes, I would suggest combining all of these jsonlines files into one larger file and then you can process it with a tool like [jq](https://stedolan.github.io/jq/) or Python - [Pandas](https://pandas.pydata.org) depending on your use case. 🙂

 ## Support